j0hnys/trident/README.md

 ```

 So in this example the `TestEntityController` calls `TestEntity` from workflow which calls `TestEntity` from logic.
 Authentication, authorization and validation are being done in the controller before we reach the workflow, the workflow interacts with the database (our only external source in this example) and the business only does logic.
-By this paradigm all concerns are seperated and isolated using native laravel functionallity (IoC DI, Exceptions, Policies, Validations, authentication) and we have a good base structure for pure unit, integration, functional tests.
-Abstracting `StructStoreTestEntity` and `TestEntityResource` instantiation from controller and workflow is left to the developer at the moment.
+Workflows should only contain dependency injected functions, "if" statements and "throws" of new Exception as this is all that is needed in order to describe a workflow.
+By this paradigm all concerns are seperated and isolated using native laravel functionallity (IoC DI, Exceptions, Policies, Validations, authentication) and we have a good base structure for unit, integration, functional tests.

 # Available artisan commands